Dispute Resolution

 Employees who intend to utilize this process must do so by notifying their supervisor within seven (7) calendar days of the action that gave rise to the dispute.
 The conversation between the supervisor and the employee should include the issue being disputed and the desired outcome of the dispute process.

-Optional Step – Facilitated Conversation with Human Resources
+Optional Step – Facilitated Conversation with Engagement

 Step 2 – Departmental Review

 In the Departmental Review step, the employee meets with an appropriate administrator who will review the concern.
-The HR Consultant will notify the appropriate administrator and schedule a meeting at the earliest possible opportunity.
-The administrator will meet with the employee, review their concerns, and within seven (7) calendar days of the meeting provide the employee and HR Consultant with a written decision.
-If the employee does not consider the issue to be satisfactorily resolved after Departmental Review, they should notify the HR Consultant in writing within seven (7) calendar days of the receipt of the administrator’s decision indicating they want to continue to Panel Review.
+The Consultant will notify the appropriate administrator and schedule a meeting at the earliest possible opportunity.
+The administrator will meet with the employee, review their concerns, and within seven (7) calendar days of the meeting provide the employee and Engagement Consultant with a written decision.
+If the employee does not consider the issue to be satisfactorily resolved after Departmental Review, they should notify the Engagement Consultant in writing within seven (7) calendar days of the receipt of the administrator’s decision indicating they want to continue to Panel Review.

 Step 3 – Panel Review

 The panelists must objectively review disputes after receiving training in the dispute resolution process.
 Every effort is made to ensure that the panelists are not closely associated with the employee or with the department.
 Both the employee member and the department have the right to request and receive a substitute for one of the panelists.
 Neither the employee nor the department is required to give a reason for requesting the substitution.
 The Panel will review the information and make recommendations to the appropriate general officer (vice-chancellors, provost or treasurer) or their designee for final disposition.
-Panelists are selected from a list, maintained in Human Resources, of Administrators from the University.
+Panelists are selected from a list, maintained in People Experience, of Administrators from the University.
 After review by the Panel, a recommendation will be made within seven (7) calendar days to the appropriate general officer or their designee for a final decision.

-Human Resources will facilitate this process.
+People Experience will facilitate this process.
 An employee utilizing this process may bring one person currently employed by Vanderbilt to the hearing to provide support.
 Both the department and the affected employee may have witnesses.
 Witnesses must be current or former Vanderbilt faculty or employee with direct knowledge of the issues in dispute.
 If there was an allegation of the Equal Opportunity and Affirmative Action Policy, Anti-Harassment Policy or retaliation, the EAD will be requested to appear at the hearing.

 Criteria for Panelists:

-1. Have three years of service;
+- Have three years of service;

-2. Be in good standing (employee should not have been placed on either performance or disciplinary actions within the past two years);
+- Be in good standing (employee should not have been placed on either performance or disciplinary actions within the past two years);

-3. Be recommended by the appropriate general officer or their designee; and,
+- Be recommended by the appropriate general officer or their designee; and,

-4. Successfully complete the training on the Dispute Resolution Process.
+- Successfully complete the training on the Dispute Resolution Process.

 This policy is intended as a guideline to assist in the consistent and fair application of University policies and programs for employees.
 The policy does not create a contract implied or expressed, with any Vanderbilt employee, who are employees at will.
 Vanderbilt reserves the right to modify this policy in whole or in part, at any time, at the discretion of the University.